 We’ve built a great solution for this here at CareerFoundry.
 When you become a student, you are matched up with a Mentor who has spent years in the UX design field.
 Your Mentor is there to guide you through the world of UX design.
 You get tons of 1-on-1 time with them where you can pick their brain about all of the day-to-day activities of a UX designer, not to mention questions about the design industry, the best design tools and anything else you’d find helpful!

 Bottom line is by the end of a UX design course, you should have a solid handle on what your daily activities will be.
-Ultimately, this will give you a huge leg up when starting your UX design career, because you’ll be able to hit the ground running with less surprises on your first day.
+Ultimately, this will give you a huge leg up when starting your UX design career, because you’ll be able to hit the ground running with fewer surprises on your first day.

 You should learn how to create interactive prototypes